Irvington High School (New Jersey): Athletics

 The girls' basketball team won the Group IV state championship in 1985 (defeating Washington Township High School in the tournament final) and 1986 (vs. Hightstown High School).
 The 1985 team won the Group IV title with a 58-53 win against Washington Township in the championship game played at the Brendan Byrne Arena.
 The 1986 team finished the season at 27-4 after winning their second straight Group IV title with a 71-61 win against Hightstown in the championship game played at the Rutgers Athletic Center.
 The 1985 and 1986 team roster included Tammy Hammond, who was named the 1986 USA Today National High School Player of the Year, and Dana Owens, who is known today as actress and singer, Queen Latifah.

 The boys basketball team won the Group IV state championship in 1993 (defeating runner-up Shawnee High School in the tournament final) and was declared as winner of the North III regional in 2020, after the group finals had been canceled due to COVID.
 The 1993 team won the Group IV title with a 71-67 win against Shawnee in the tournament final.

 The boys track team won the Group III indoor track championship in 2008 (as co-champion).

 The boys track team won the Group III indoor relay state championship in 2009 (as co-champion with West Windsor-Plainsboro High School North) and the girls track team won the Group III title in 2012 (also as co-champion with West Windsor-Plainsboro High School North).

+The football team won their first sectional championship in 2021 after defeating Middletown High School South in the North II Group IV tournament finals and won the 2021 North Group IV regional championship after beating previously undefeated Northern Highlands by a score of 19-14 to finish the season with a record of 11-2.

+The 2022 girls flag football team won the high school state championship with a 33-6 win against Hawthorne High School in the finals to finish the season undefeated.

 Administration

-The school's principal is Malikita Wright.
-Her administration team includes five assistant principals.
+The school's principal is Darnel Mangan.
+His administration team includes four assistant principals.